 O God, we pray for the Convocation of Episcopal Churches in Europe as we discern and elect a Bishop to serve your people, build up your Church and proclaim boldly the Gospel to the world.
 Send us, we pray, an Apostle who is a wise counsellor, a merciful pastor, filled with your joy and grace.
 May your servant have the abundant gifts needed to lead your flock and the strength and courage to administer them.
 And may we renew and rededicate our lives to your will and service.
 All this we pray in the Name of our Great High Priest and Servant of the servants of God, Jesus Christ our Lord.
 Amen.

-The Council of Advice has appointed the members of the Search and Nomination Committee and of the Transition Committee.
-Their names were announced and the committees were commissioned by the Bishop.
+The Council of Advice appointed the members of the Search and Nomination Committee and of the Transition Committee.
+Their names were announced at the 2017 Convention and the committees were commissioned by the Bishop.

 Brief Descriptions of the Committees' Duties